 The effects of density on individuals to affect population-level processes is particularly fascinating to me, and almost all of my projects touch on this to some extent.
 Some recent studies include effects of population density on interaction rates between individuals, which may influence the spread of wildlife disease, density-dependent habitat selection, and effects of density on dispersal, sex ratios, and intensity of mate competition and sexual selection.
 By examining individual responses (be it behaviour or morphology) to population-level phenomena like overcrowding or predation we may be able to identify opportunities for selection.
 My interests further include individual- and matrix-based models of populations with applications to theory, conservation, and management; scaling and sampling questions in ecology; population-level ecological genetics; and of course natural history.
 My questions have been primarily directed at the ecology of European and North American mammals and birds, including populations of red deer, roe deer, caribou, feral horses, wolves, grizzly bears, polar bears, seals, turkey vultures, and prairie hawks (Swainson’s and ferruginous hawks).

 I absolutely love Saskatchewan!
 It is a fantastic place to live and work.
-I reside in the small town of Warman (just outside of the city of Saskatoon) with my wife and (now) three children.
+I reside in the town of Warman (just outside of the city of Saskatoon) with my wife and (now) four children.